-- Risk appetite statement describes the conditions under which elipsLife engages in risk-taking activities and the types of risk that elipsLife wants to pursue or avoid; - Risk tolerance describes the extent to which the BoD has authorised elipsLife Executive Committee to assume risk.
+Risk tolerance forms an important part of the Risk Framework.
+The risk tolerance level, set at 130% of the SCR describes the extent to which the BoD has authorised elipsLife Executive Committee to assume risk.
 It represents the amount of risk that elipsLife is willing to accept within the constraints imposed by its capital and liquidity resources, its strategy, and the regulatory and rating agency environment within which it operates.
+The risk tolerance sets clear boundaries to risk taking.